 California law prohibits discrimination on the basis of age under Government Code §§12940 and 12941.
 Like the federal Age Discrimination in Employment Act, the Fair Employment and Housing Act (FEHA) bars discrimination against individuals over the age of 40 under Government Code §12926(b).
-But the FEHA provides more remedies than does federal law.
+But the FEHA provides more remedies than federal law does.
 For example, California law allows recovery for emotional distress and punitive damages, with no statutory limit on damage awards.

 It is generally unlawful under the FEHA to do any of the following on the basis of a person's age: